ueberdosis/hocuspocus/docs/server/cloud.md

 If you want to access the JSON representation (we're currently exporting the `default` fragment of the YDoc), you can add a webhook in the admin interface.
 We are calling it when storing to our database, so it's debounced by 2 seconds (max 10 seconds).

-All requested are signed with 'your_secret' (find it in the settings).
+All requests contain a header `X-Hocuspocus-Signature-256` which signs the entire message using 'your_secret' (find it in the settings).
 The payload looks like this:

 ```json
 {